womeninmove/virtual-decentralized-p2p-crowd-funding/README.md

 This should be good news to those that want to invest in VD P2P such as WIM.
 Investment here is not limited to finance, but critical services as defined above.

+J: PEER SECURITY VIA ANONYMITY:

+The crypto world employ computer science tools to hash identities and thus achieve anonymity of members because by being public Peers can be hijacked or robbed.
+Virtual Decentralized P2P members are adviced to create different names best names that are not on social media, create different emails.

+The account name and surname should be different.
+Email should be correct but a new email that is not on social media.
+Use new trading bank accounts specific to this activity.
+Should one tries to stalk an account, it should be difficult  but details for Peers to contact each other should be correct.
+Let illustrate this:

+I open an account using Dirty Pastor, register an email voetleng@gmail.com and use a correct RICAed cell and correct bank account but of my cousin at FNB.
+Create dream, donate, and get it confirmed.
+When Peers call to confirm your details, they need not worry that the account name is not the account holder name.
+The only Know Your Customer needed here is verify that the account holder knows the order and that the order is correct from the system depatched.
+This is important because, Peers are in different countries and again Peers must not follow to claim their donations back.

+If they need refund, they log a call via the system and if there is a good reason to refund the Peer will be allocated someone else to donate to them and Peer will be blocked forever.
+Refunds violate the principle of donation and also the principle of  donating with what you can afford to lose.
+There is no one who went after lotto organizers claiming for a refund.
+Four cardinal principles in a Virtual Decentralized P2P: a) Knowledge, b) Free Will, c) legal Age, d) Will.

+Platform staff, support and other service providers like marketing or CS have no liability to loss incurred by any Peer.
+Why?
+It works the same way as lotto staff be it developers, workers, support or staff of a cassino are not held liable for a gamblers' lose or win.

+Take it the other way, you win from R200 run now you have R18000 and a staff comes to you and claims a significant share in your fortune because he/she provided services and support to make you win.
+Virtual Decentralized P2P is not anarchy or ruled by laws of the jungle or should it operate by trial and error.

+Another good reason to respect transactions and never ask for refunds: A paid B who paid C who paid D, E and F and who in their turns paid other Peers.
+G also got paid by E and also paid B. C paid F and F paid A. These happen in different times, different regions and different countries.
+The question is how do we refund each other here in case of a failed game or crash?
+Same with the bitcoin, a loss is a loss.
+Transactions reversal are not possible and not encouraged at all.

+However, losses can be compensated by routing new donations to affected population.